 Once you’ve chosen your ideal type of implant, you will need to refine your selection.
 Prior to surgery, you will have the opportunity to try on different implant sizers to determine the volume, projection and shape that is right for you.

-If you decide to undergo MTF top surgery with Dr. Larson, your transgender surgery will be done under general anesthesia.
+If you decide to undergo MTF top surgery with Dr. Larson, your transgender surgery in Tucson will be done under general anesthesia.
 He will create an incision in your chest, either along the areola (periareolar), beneath the chest muscle (inframammary), or in the armpit (transaxillary) Through that opening, he will place your implant to construct your new chest.